SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 rouge elements that act against these agreements

 and trade agreements it signs.
-“Of course,” they explain, ”the
+"Of course,” they explain, ”the

 but few

 outsiders have confidence in the treaties.

-but their definition of “need" is different from most.
+but their definition of "need" is different from most.
 While more pacifistic species would see war as a last resort, to the

 Lonthyn it is much higher up the list

 somewhere slightly

-below “demanding What you want.”
+below "demanding What you want.”

 laws and customs
 In the Lontellae system, the Lonthyn government is a two«